Global Evangelism / Communicating the Gospel in a Pluralistic World at NBC

 The reading response is due early in the week prior to much

 class discussion.
-It focuses upon the reflection of the required reading (text, professor's lecture,
+It focuses on the reflection of the required reading (text, professor's lecture,

 and other articles).
 The weekly summary may look at the text but it could also center on what